colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 ## Lactate Threshold Development over the years – Extension of time tolerating 5:00 pace

-## Senior year of high school:
+## Senior Year of High School

-(2 mile, 2 mile, 1 mile) in 10:00, 10:00, 5:00.
+Staple Threshold workout: (2 mile, 2 mile, 1 mile) in 10:00, 10:00, 5:00.
 We also did another version of this workout where I would run the 2 mile efforts at a slightly slower clip (5:10's), and then run the mile hard.
 I would typically run the final mile in 4:35 or so.

-## Freshman year of college (Fall 2018):
+## Freshman Year of College (Fall 2018):
-## First semester: Pure interval training with short rest, no continuous threshold runs
+## First Semester: Pure Interval Training with Short Rest, No Continuous Threshold Runs
 The closest type of workout that we did to a threshold run was a timed one hour run.
 This was a fitness test to assess our summer of training.
 The instructions were to run the first 30 minutes at no faster than 5:20 pace, and then cut down.
 I held on for the first 40 minutes and then faded into oblivion.
 I collapsed on the side of the dirt loop, exhausted.

-## Example workouts:
+## Example Workouts :
 (6x) 1 mile w/ 1 minute rest on dirt trail (5:02’s)
 (1 mile, 2 mile, 1 mile, 2 mile) w/ 60-90 seconds rest
 (4:56, 9:46, 4:57, 10:29)